kentec-lab/FEND-NLP/README.md

 * JS files are tested with Jest.

 ## Getting Started
-For Production Mode:
+* For Production Mode:
-Use `npm run build-prod` then `npm start` or
+Use `npm run build-prod` then `npm start`
-For Development Mode:
+* For Development Mode:
 Use `npm run build-dev`

 ## Acknowledgements